hlissner/vim-transmitty/README.md

     :BundleInstall

-## Requirements

-This should go without saying: this is MAC ONLY.
-You also need [Transmit](http://panic.com/transmit/) in your /Applications folder.

 ## Usage

 The plugin provides two simple shortcuts:

-    <leader>ou       " Send this file to Transmit"
+    <leader>ou       " Send this file to Transmit
     <leader>oU       " Send this file to Transmit (but don't look for compiled files)

-It will search for compiled files for any filetype that's been registered in the g:transmittyLookupExts dictionary.
+It will search for compiled files for any filetype that's been registered in the g:transmitty_lookup_exts dictionary.
 These are the provided defaults:

-    let g:transmittyLookupExts = {
+    let g:transmitty_lookup_exts = {
         'sass':     ['../css', 'css'],
         'scss':     ['../css', 'css'],
         'less':     ['../css', 'css'],